ministryofjustice/moj-frontend/docs/style-guide.md

 The reference assigned to a person on probation in NDelius.
 Not NDelius number, case number or CRN number.

 The initialism is likely to be familiar to NDelius users without needing to be spelt out.
-The format is 2 characters, 4 numbers and then 2 characters for example 'RG5108AC'.
+The format is 1 letter and 6 numbers, for example X123456.

 {% endaccordionSection %}
 {% accordionSection "D" %}